Goushik-Raja-R/Authentication-Service/README.md

 Database schema changes are maintained through migration files, providing a repeatable way to create and update the database schema.

-## Docker & Deployment

-The application is containerized using Docker to provide a consistent runtime environment across development and deployment.

 ### Docker